Prosecutors to seek 8-year prison sentence for Shakira - NewsBreak

 Shakira, whose full name is Shakira Isabel Mebarak Ripoll, is charged with failing to pay the Spanish government 14.5 million euros ($15 million) in taxes between 2012 and 2014.
 The prosecutors said they would also seek a fine of 24 million euros ($24 million).

 The indictment details six charges against Shakira.
 The singer this week rejected a settlement deal offered by prosecutors, opting to go to trial instead.
-A trial date has yet to be set.Will Smith offers first on-camera apology to Chris Rock for Oscars slap
+A trial date has yet to be set.Investigation leads to massive contraband seizure in Oklahoma

 Her publicists in London said in a statement Friday that Shakira “has always cooperated and abided by the law, demonstrating impeccable conduct as an individual and a taxpayer.”
 The publicists accused the Spanish Tax Agency of violating her rights.